TezDevs/digital-hooligan/docs/attention-sources.md

 - Opinion pieces
 - Community discussions

-Usage:
-- Framing, contrast, or narrative support
+Rules:
+- Framing only
-- Never the primary justification
+- Never the core justification
-- Must be clearly labeled as opinion or inspiration

-Rule:
-If removed, the content should still stand.
+- Content must stand without them

 ---

 ## Explicitly Disallowed Sources

-The following are not valid foundations for Digital Hooligan content:
+Not valid foundations:

 - SEO listicles
 - Beginner tutorials without original insight
 - Influencer summaries without firsthand experience
-- Rewritten documentation with no added value
+- Rewritten docs with no added value

-These may be referenced only to critique or contrast.
+May only be referenced for critique or contrast.

 ---

 ## Source Reuse Strategy

-Sources should be reusable across formats:
+Every source should be reusable across:

 - Blog posts
 - Docs
 - Internal demos
-- Talks / presentations
+- Talks or presentations
-- Sales or capability discussions
+- Capability or sales discussions

 Each source should answer at least one:
 - What broke?
 - What changed?
 - Why this decision?
 - What tradeoff was accepted?
-- What would we do differently next time?
+- What would we do differently?

 ---

 ## Quality Gate

-Before publishing any “Attention” content, verify:
+Before publishing Attention content:

-- At least one Primary or Practitioner source is present
+- At least one Primary or Practitioner source exists
-- All sources are current and relevant
+- Sources are current and relevant
-- No source exists purely for credibility theater
+- No credibility theater
-- The content would still be valuable without external links
+- Content survives without external links

 If this gate fails, the content does not ship.